bram209/beautiful-jekyll/_drafts/tic-tac-toe-in-phoenix-vue-js.md

   end
 ```

 We are almost there, the last thing left to do is implementing `draw?` and `player_won?`.
-After this our game should be playable!
+After this, our game should be playable!

 Starting with the easiest of the two first: